s-ol/mmm/root/articles/mmmfs/historical-approaches/text$markdown+sidenotes.md

 different card.

 Alongside Spreadsheets, *HyperCard* remains one of the most successful implementations of end-user programming, even today.
-While it's technical abilities have been long matched and surpassed by other software (such as the ubiquitous *Hypertext Markup Language*, HTML), these technical successors have failed the legacy of *HyperCard* as an end-user
-tool: while it is easier than ever to publish content on the web (through various social media and microblogging services), the benefits of hypermedia as a customizable medium for personal management have nearly vanished.
+While its technical abilities have been long matched and surpassed by other software (such as the ubiquitous *Hypertext Markup Language*, HTML and the associated programming language *JavaScript*), these technical successors have failed the legacy of *HyperCard* as an end-user tool: While it is easier than ever to publish content on the web (through various social media and microblogging services), the benefits of hypermedia as a customizable medium for personal management have nearly vanished.
 End-users do not create hypertext anymore.